crazycooky77/ci_projects/README.md

 6. Resolved SEO issues identified by Lighthouse
 	6a.
 Set font size and added spacing between list items for the right panel on the blog page
 7. Resolved Performance issues identifiedb y Lighthouse 7a.
-Set CSS height/weight for blog images
+Set CSS height/weight for all site images
 	7b.
 Converted all images to webp format
 	7c.
 Set explicit image sizes for all img tags